Welcome to the Learning & Adaptive Systems Group at the Department of Computer Science at ETH Zurich. The group is led by Andreas Krause.

 - Our paper on Adaptive Submodularity: Theory and Applications in Active Learning and Stochastic Optimization receives the IJCAI-JAIR Best Paper Award 2013.

 - New tutorial on Submodularity in Machine Learning -- New Directions at ICML 2013.

 - Gábor Bartók received the Doctoral Dissertation Award of the Canadian AI Association.

 - Our paper on A Fresh Perspective: Learning to Sparsify for Detection in Massive Noisy Sensor Networks receives the Best Paper Award at IPSN 2013.

 - Andreas Krause received the German Pattern Recognition Award 2012 (Deutscher Mustererkennungspreis; highest German award in pattern recognition, computer vision and machine learning).

-- Consider contributing to DISCML 2012: NIPS Workshop on Discrete Optimization in Machine Learning -- Structure and Scalability.
-See last years videos.
+- Videos online for our workshop on DISCML 2012: NIPS Workshop on Discrete Optimization in Machine Learning -- Structure and Scalability

 - Andreas Krause receives an ERC Starting Grant 2012.